-Students may not begin working in an intern capacity prior to the finalization of this Affiliation has begun.
+Students may not begin working in an intern capacity prior to the finalization of this Affiliation Agreement by both the site and ASU, even if this delays the internship start date until after the semester has begun.
 Students should plan ahead in order to allow up to two months for this process to be completed.
 Students who are delayed in beginning their internship for this or any other reason should expect to make up the missed hours throughout the remainder of the semester.